The Growing Number of Multifamily Apartment Package Deliveries

 Optimal Solution: Automation Via Lockers

 In terms of a one-time investment that solves the package delivery issue for the foreseeable future, all holiday seasons, and everything in between, the most efficient solution is to install smart lockers.
-Parcel Pending offers multifamily apartment lockers that cater to any sized apartment complex.
+Parcel Pending offers apartment package lockers that cater to any sized apartment complex.

 The benefits of Parcel Pending lockers include: